Home » Reviews » Gear and Accessories » Indoor/Dry Fire Training » Mantis X10 Elite Review

 As mentioned, each day there is also a new daily challenge.

-All of these training programs keep things fresh, so you don’t get bored and they help encourage people to practice.
+All of its training programs keep things fresh, so you don’t get bored, and they help encourage people to practice.

 The app also has a Group feature that allows you to train with other people and share your scores.
 I haven’t used this feature, but I can see it being of value to those who want accountability and some competition to get them to practice.